gitter-badger/BeamBot/README.md

 * The `HOST` variable doesn't need to be changed, unless you wish to use a different network than Freenode.
 * The `PORT` variable doesn't need to be changed, but can be if you wish.
 * The `NICK`, `IDENT`, and `REALNAME` variables all should be set to the same thing - your bot's account's name.
-* The `CHANNEL` variable doesn't have to be changed.
+* The `IRC_CHANNEL` variable doesn't have to be changed.
 If you want to have total anonymity, then put it in a different channel.
 Otherwise, if online in the `#BeamProCommand` room when a network-wide bot command is sent (eg. all bots should go down for an upgrade) the bot will respond to that.
-* The `PASSWORD` variable should be set to equal your bot's account's password.
+* The `IRC_PASSWORD` variable should be set to equal your bot's account's password.

-**PLEASE NOTE** - As of 2.1.1, the IRC watcher is not properly implemented in the slightest.
+**PLEASE NOTE** - As of 2.2.0, the IRC watcher is not properly implemented in the slightest.
 No IRC channel will be watched for commands if you run the `beambot.py` script.

 ###Running: